 Red curly hair.
 Swimming right at me.

-My immediate reaction is to swim back, but I didn't realize my position in the sea and my head knocked itself right into the cliff.
+My immediate reaction is to swim back, but I didn't realize my position in the sea and my head knocked itself right into the cliffside.

 Fuck!
 That fucking hurt!

 I don't have enough oxygen in my brain to really process what happened since my vision begins to fade in and out.
-My arms and legs begin to feel numb and they've stopped moving themselves.
+My arms and legs begin to feel numb and they've stopped moving.